readthedocs/readthedocs.org/docs/user/faq.rst

 How do I change behavior when building with Read the Docs?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When RTD builds your project, it sets the :envvar:`READTHEDOCS` environment
+When Read the Docs builds your project, it sets the :envvar:`READTHEDOCS` environment
 variable to the string ``'True'``.
 So within your Sphinx :file:`conf.py` file, you
 can vary the behavior based on this.
 For example: